ThinkDataEd/curriculum/docs/unit1/end.md

     a.
 What claim(s) did the article make?

     b.
-What statistical investigative questions were they trying to answer?
+What statistical questions were they trying to answer?

     c.
 Does the article cite data?
 If so: